fwg001/fwg001.github.io/bio.md

 - San Jose State University
 - Scholarship winner, student IDSA member/officer
+- Spent many nights in the workshop

 **1996 to 1998 - Associates: Art**

 - Hartnell College
+- Took all the art & design classes offered

+**Growing up**
+- Took apart electronics
+- Fixed hot rods
+- Geocities webmaster

 ## More

 I like to keep things simple, but can provide more details as needed.
-Just let me know, thanks!
+Let's talk :)